arangodb/arangodb/Documentation/Books/HTTP/Traversal/README.md

 =============================

 {% hint 'warning' %}
-The API endpoint `/_api/traversal` is deprecated.
+The API endpoint `/_api/traversal` is deprecated from version 3.4.0 on.
 The preferred way to traverse graphs is with AQL.
 {% endhint %}

 ArangoDB's graph traversals are executed on the server.
 Traversals can be